difriedman/explainers/README.md

 # Explainers

-A collection of diagrams and presentation materials I've developed to help explain **Microsoft Fabric** and **Power BI** concepts.
+A collection of diagrams and presentation materials developed by [Dan Friedman](https://www.linkedin.com/in/difriedman/) to help explain **Microsoft Fabric** and **Power BI** concepts.
 These are designed to support workshops, customer conversations, internal enablement sessions, and self-guided learning.

 ## What's inside